Skip to main content

 Students’ responsibilities in this course are directly related both to the course goals and to the grading system.
 We ask of you:

-(2) Attendance.
+(1) Attendance.
 Attend all class sessions.
 Please bring to each class the course reading material and a notebook or laptop containing this syllabus, your class notes from the entire semester, and your reading notes (described in the next section) — you will need to refer to these during class.
-For each class that you miss without being excused, you will lose 1 point from a total of 19 points for the semester.
-Students are responsible for all class material that they miss.
-The Office of Undergraduate Curricula requires me to state that: No right or privilege exists that permits a student to be absent from any class meetings, except for these University Approved Absences:
+For each unapproved absence, you will lose 1 point from a total of 24 points for the semester.
+If you are unable to attend because of illness, an emergency, or a University Approved Absence, please inform the professor and teaching assistant by e-mail prior to the class, or as soon as possible, and attendance credit will be arranged on a case-by-case basis.
+Students are responsible for class material that they miss.

-(5) Survey Research.
-We will work together to design survey-based research projects on the subject of Americans’ views of Islam and Muslims’ views of America.
-To prepare for the research, each student will take the CITI Online Course titled “Group 2 Social and Behavioral Research” (this will take several hours to complete).
-Each student will conduct 10 interviews over Spring Break and submit the results in a shared spreadsheet before class on March 22, which is worth 10 points.
-Students will analyze this survey, or other surveys that we will make available to you, using the open-source R software language and RStudio interface.
-Based on this data, students will write a survey-analysis article, approximately 1,500 words in length, worth 20 points and due before the final class session on April 26.
-This paper should be submitted in a Word or RTF file via the course Sakai site.
-More details on the paper are available here.
+(5) Survey Research and Research Paper.
+We will work together this semester to design and conduct survey-based research projects on the subject of Americans’ views of Islam and Muslims’ views of America.
+To prepare for the research, each student will take the CITI Online Course titled “Group 2 Social and Behavioral Research” (this will take several hours to complete) and complete four short preliminary assignments.
+Each student will conduct 10 interviews over Spring Break and submit the results in a shared spreadsheet before class on March 19, which is worth 10 points.
+Students will analyze this survey, or other surveys that we will make available to you, using the open-source R software package and RStudio interface.
+Based on this data, students will write a survey-analysis article, approximately 1,500 words in length, worth 20 points and due before the final class session on April 30.
+This paper should be submitted in a Word or RTF file via the course’s Canvas page.
+More details on the paper are available in the Assignment Guidelines document on the course’s Canvas page.

 Grading:

-Reading Question Responses: 27 reading questions x 1 point each = 27 points
+Reading notes: 27 reading questions x 1 point each = 27 points

-Project assignments (before final paper): 6 assignments x 2 points each = 12 points
+Project assignments 1 through 4: 2 points each = 8 points

 Total: 100 points.